garrekstemo/Optics-Tutorials/src/lesson05.md

-### Any day: Prepare for presentation

-## Goals

-1. Learn how to use an FTIR, including the basic functions and how to measure a spectrum
-2. Make an etalon
-3. Measure the distance between two mirrors
-4. Measure the refractive index of a material inserted between the mirrors
-5. Measure the Rabi splitting in a neat liquid and in a diluted liquid

-## Part A: Measure fringes

-1. Use spacers of three different thicknesses to demonstrate cavity fringes.
-2. Calculate the cavity spacing from the fringe spacing.
-3. Give each person a different solvent without telling them what they have.
-Have them try to figure out which solvent they have.
-    1. Water: 1.333
-    2. Isopropanol: 1.377
-    3. Toluene: 1.497

-Use peak-finding software.

-## Part B: Measure Rabi splitting

-1. Use an IR-active liquid sample to measure Rabi splitting
-    1. Neat
-    2. Diluted

-2. Fit with a double-Lorentzian function

-## Questions
+### Day 4: Presentation
+#### 4-1.
+Explain how they deliver what they did in this lesson.
+- Explain why this tutorial is necessary.
+- Explain the goals of this lesson.
+- Explain what they did to achieve this goals.
+- Explain the results they obtained.
+- Explain whether they were able to achieve the goals.

+#### 4-2.
+Make questions to the students after they finish their presentation.
+- When Abs = 2, what is the ratio of the intensity of the incident light and transmitted light?\
+(Ans: 1%)
+- How can the refractive index be calculated more accurately?
+- Why does the transmittance of cavity modes of the gold cavity increase with wavenumber?
-1. Why is the cavity length different than the spacer thickness?
+- Why is the cavity length different than the spacer thickness?
-2. What do you think contributes to the real cavity length?
+- What do you think contributes to the real cavity length?
-3. Why do you think the refractive index is different from the actual value?
-4. What are the sources of error?
+- What are the sources of error?
-5. What are the cavity modes, physically?
+- What are the cavity modes, physically?
-6. Why does the spacing change with cavity length or refractive index?
+- Why does the spacing change with cavity length or refractive index?

-error: take apart cavity and put it back together.